garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/WMessage.md

 ```
 ### Privilege Escalation - Root:

-Issuing the `sudo -l` command again, we see that we can use the `/bin/md5su` as root:
+Issuing the `sudo -l` command again, I can see that I can use the `/bin/md5su` as root:

 ```bash
 messagemaster@MSG:/var/www$ sudo -l